 A good example of an all out “effort” is Usain Bolt, the Olympic Gold medal winner in the 100 & 200 meters and the world record holder with 9.58 seconds in the 100m., which fits nicely into the 11-13 second ATP-PC anaerobic phase.
 Running completely on the energy provided by the adenosine triphosphate (ATP), and phosphocreatine (PC) available instantly at the muscle fiber site.
 Usein did not have to breathe.
 Breathing would not have made the least bit of difference in his performance, because no oxygen could have been used at that “effort” level.

 In the 200m., at 19.19s., Usein ran through the 11-13s., ATP-PC phase and into the “fast glycolysis” phase, urgently making more ATP from glycogen stored in the muscles and glucose circulating in the blood.
 To this point, with a 19.19s., “effort” oxygen is not and can not be used.
-Had Usain kept running with a full “effort”, before 90 seconds were up, his anaerobic sources would be spent, and you and I could pass Usain Bolt, the fastest human!!
-Complete exhaustion for Usain is a workout!!!
-But it is only 90 seconds!!!
-What is not surprising is that in training for the Olympics Usein used anaerobic training only.
+Had Usain kept running with a full “effort”, before 90 seconds were up, his anaerobic sources would be spent, and you and I could pass Usain Bolt, the fastest human!
+Complete exhaustion for Usain is a workout, though it is only 90 seconds.
+What is not surprising is that in training for the Olympics Usain used anaerobic training only.

 Perhaps now is the perfect time to get serious and start anaerobic training or at least supplement whatever you are doing with a few minutes a week of intense interval training.
-If for no other reason then to feel better, look better, become healthier, become stronger, become mentally alert, live longer and drive the other sex crazy.
+If for no other reason than to feel better, look better, become healthier, stronger, more mentally alert, and even extend life expectancy.
 All while saving time.
 But it takes “effort”.